 But, “money is cheap,” is what I hear my customers repeat as we chat about their specific buying situation.
 So, what do I recommend to them?
 Speak to your financial advisor or one of our local banks, of course!

 Actually, I ask that you speak to both.
 Your financial advisor can help you understand where your money is currently invested, and what you have to spend, while our local lenders can help you find the specific loan program that’s best for your unique situation.
-Oftentimes there are programs out there that you had no idea existed, and our local lending specialists are very knowledgable with buying vacation homes, second homes, or full-time island residences.
+Oftentimes there are programs out there that you had no idea existed, and our local lending specialists are very knowledgeable about buying vacation homes, second homes, or full-time island residences.

 Advice From Our Local Lenders

 We have two local banks here on the islands, Sanibel Captiva Community Bank, and Bank of the Islands – and we love them both!
 In fact, David Wright, with Sanibel Captiva Community Bank provided some insight on the question “Should I just pay cash?”